phoenix-rtos/phoenix-rtos-doc/quickstart/ia32-generic-qemu.md

 ## Running image on regular hardware

-To run the image on regular hardware please be sure that a target system is equipped with an ATA disk supporting the PATA interface.
+To run on regular hardware, ensure the target has an ATA disk with PATA interface support.
 The image should be copied to the boot disk using the `dd` command (it is assumed that the target disk is represented by /dev/sda block device).

 ```shell